INSTRUMENTS / GENERATORS

 - FREQ - Filter cutoff frequency.
 This is the target for all controls in green to the left of the knob.

-- Filter type menu - Choose from cutoff slope variations, crude being the steepest:
+- Filter type menu - Choose from cutoff slope variations, Crude & Hill being the steepest:

 - Low pass - Filters frequencies above the cutoff frequency.